| Getting your Trinity Audio player ready... |

 If you don’t initially give yourself time to learn to articulate why incorrect answers are incorrect and correct answers are correct, you ultimately put a ceiling on your ability to answer tough CR questions in the allotted time.

-In the later stages of your GMAT prep, once you’ve gained the skills you need to answer CR questions accurately, you can further hone your skills by doing practice questions timed.
+In the later stages of your GMAT prep, once you’ve gained the skills you need to answer CR questions accurately, you can further hone your skills by doing timed practice questions.
 By that point, you should be close to answering CR questions in a reasonable amount of time.
-So, adding the pressure of a ticking clock will be effective in helping you reach the next level of competency in CR, rather than be a source of frustration that discourages you because you aren’t prepared to handle the time constraints.
+So, adding the pressure of a ticking clock will be effective in helping you reach the next level of competency in CR, rather than being a source of frustration that discourages you because you aren’t prepared to handle the time constraints.

 TTP PRO TIP: